oxfordcontrol/QPnorm.jl/README.md

 ## Obtaining an initial feasible point

-Finding an initial feasible point for the problem considered in the repository is in general intractable.
-However the following function from `examples/subproblems.jl`
+Finding an initial feasible point for the problem considered in the repository is in general ''NP-Complete''.
+However the following function
 ```julia
 find_feasible_point(A, b, r_min=0, r_max=Inf) -> x
 ```
-attempts to find a feasible point by first minimizing `x'x` and then maximizing `x'x ` over the polyhedron `Ax ≤ b`.
+attempts to find a feasible point by first minimizing `x'x` and then maximizing `x'x` over the polyhedron `Ax ≤ b`.

+## Reproducing the numerical examples from the [paper](https://arxiv.org/abs/1906.04022)
+The code for reproducing the numerical examples from the paper is in the folder `examples`, except for the sparse-pca which is in the dedicated branch [`pca`](https://github.com/oxfordcontrol/QPnorm.jl/tree/pca).